How do I perform keyword research for casino affiliate sites?

 - Map keywords to content types and pages

-- Prioritise by intent and business value
+- Prioritize by intent and business value

 - Implement tracking and run initial tests